patrickfrey/mewa/doc/faq.md

 ### How to implement coroutines?

-Coroutines are callables that store theit local variables in a structure instead of allocating them on the stack.
+Coroutines are callables that store their local variables in a structure instead of allocating them on the stack.
 This makes them interruptable with a yield that is a return with a state that describes where the coroutine continues when it is called the next time.
 This should not be a big deal to implement.
 I will do this in the example _language1_ soon.

 <a name="copyElision"/>

 ### How to implement copy elision?

-Copy elision, though it's making your program faster is not considered optimization, because it changes behaviour.
-Copy elision has to be part of your language specification and thus be implemented in the compiler front-end.
+Copy elision, though it's making programs faster is not considered as an optimization, because it changes behaviour.
+Copy elision has to be part of a language specification and thus be implemented in the compiler front-end.
 In the example _language1_, I implemented two 2 cases of copy elision:
   * Construction of a return value in the return slot (LLVM sret) provided by the caller
   * Construction of a return value in the return slot, when using only one variable for the return value in the variable declaration scope